richardblack-Harness/developer-hub/docs/cloud-cost-management/get-started/get-started.md

 :::note
 Cost data may take up to 24 hours to appear depending on your cloud provider’s billing export cadence.
 :::

+## Accessing Default Perspectives
+After connecting your cloud provider and waiting for data ingestion (approximately 24 hours):
+1. Navigate to the **Perspectives** page in your Harness CCM dashboard
+2. Look for the **By Harness** filter in the top-left corner to view all default perspectives

+## Creating Your First Perspective
+To create a custom perspective that matches your business needs, see [Creating a Perspective](/docs/cloud-cost-management/use-ccm-cost-reporting/ccm-perspectives/creating-a-perspective).

 ## What's Next?
 You've successfully connected your cloud provider and enabled billing visibility.
 You can now: